 - A CVA protects the company from creditor pressure;

-- Removes pressure from HMRC while the CVA prepared.
+- This removes pressure from HMRC while the CVA prepares.
 CVA moratorium;

 - Once a CVA is accepted, no investigation takes place into the company or the conduct of the directors;

 - The amount paid in instalments for up to five years;

 - You may then write off a significant level of the company’s debts;

 - helps your business then re-establish relationships with its creditors;